Look: Latest images, drone, and timelapse videos of Mount Agung in Bali, Indonesia that is feared to erupt anytime soon.

 Time lapse movie shot recently at Mt Bromo, Indonesia’s most popular volcano at Java, one of the 130 active volcanos in the country:

 In the last two months we have been driving around Bali and taking photos and flying the drone over green ricefields and rice terraces; its temples; filming cultural shows; and island hopping in Nusa Penida, Nusa Lembongan and the Gili Islands as part of a Bali project that will showcase timelapses, hyperlapses, and drone videos of the most breath-taking scenes of not only the places that tourists are familiar with but also of the lesser known but equally beautiful landscapes, small villages, and the culture that many rarely see, the true essence of Bali.

 Text by Jen Yap, photos by Martien Janssen

 Follow me at

-Hi there, I am Martien.
+Hi, I am Martien.
 This is where I write about my backpacking and photography adventures.
 From travel guides and itineraries to inspirational articles and helpful tips.